-The Maritimes and Nova Scotia By Train
+Nova Scotia Train Tours

-Quick facts about Nova Scotia
+Quick Facts About Nova Scotia

 - Nova Scotia is the place for you if you love the sea — there's no point in the entire province that is more than 60km from the coast.